alphagov/govuk-rfcs/rfc-164-retire-email-alert-monitoring-as-a-separate-app.md

 Problems can occur when trying to match by subject line if the title of the alert is altered after the email has been sent out.
 The [RSS feed] or [healthcheck URL] will contain a title that differs from the subject line of the email sent out.
 This will cause a failed match, and an alert will go off, even though for practical purposes the email has been sent.
 This causes false alarms, and needs someone to add a [hard-coded exception] into the matching code, increasing toil.

 [hard-coded execption]: https://github.com/alphagov/email-alert-monitoring/blob/main/lib/email_verifier.rb#L8-L36

+### What Notify API can tell us about the status of an email

+Notify API gives us a [current delivery status] for an email, which begins as "sending" and is changed to "delivered" when Notify receives a callback from Amazon SES (the backing service Notify uses to delivery emails) to confirm the mailserver handling emails for the recipient address has accepted the email.
+This is a reasonably solid assurance that the email has got to the receipient, and is definitely at the point where further handling of the email is outside of our control - the only things that might stop the recipient seeing the email at that point are:
+- The mailserver might fail to deliver internally: Valid, but we can't currently test that unless the failure occurs in the exact GMail server handling our account anyway.
+- A spam filter might redirect the message: Untestable, relies on idiosyncratic account setup, and out of our control
+- The recipient might ignore the message: Untestable, and out of our control.

 ### How we could replace this with a job internal to email-alert-api